rsdoiel/antenna/snapshots.md

 date: 2025-04-30, from: The Markup blog

-With input from a Stanford lab, Common Sense Media concludes the AI systems can exacerbate problems like addition and self harm.
+With input from a Stanford lab, Common Sense Media concludes the AI systems can exacerbate problems like addiction and self harm.

 <br>